pvcraven/2017_web_security/source/final/ashtyne/index.rst

 quick to develop" [AJS]_.
 AngularJS can be extended and easily used with other libraries.

+AngularJS has a JavaScript framework for.
+This means that the library containing all of the shortcuts is written in JavaScript.
 Using AngularJS, one can extend HTML with attributes called directives [W3]_.
 Directives are HTML codes that begin with "ng-."
 To make proper HTML, the code should be "data-ng-" [W3]_.

 * ng-app – This tells AngularJS to be active in whatever portion of the page/code piece it is added to and defines it as an AngularJS application [AJS]_.
 This will also automatically initialize the application when the page is loaded [W3]_.

 Example Code
 ^^^^^^^^^^^^